Red states, blue states: What do these mean for people on parole?

 by Jorge Renaud, January 2, 2019

 When someone from the Northeast hears I’m on parole for a robbery in Texas, they invariably say something like, “Boy, I bet you’re glad you live in Massachusetts now,” assuming that the parole system in Massachusetts is as progressive as the state’s political reputation.
+As we prepare a report grading the parole release systems of all 50 states, the time is right to address this question — and dispel some myths.

 From 30,000 feet the criminal justice landscapes of Texas and Massachusetts look very much as we expect from such typically red and blue states.
 Texas actively puts people to death; Massachusetts abolished the death penalty in 1982.
 You can’t vote in Texas if you have a felony conviction and are either incarcerated or on any type of supervision.
 In the Commonwealth, the only people denied the right to vote are in prison with felony convictions, but once they are out they can vote whether or not they are on parole or probation.
 And when it comes to sheer numbers, Massachusetts has the lowest incarceration rate in the country, with 324 individuals behind bars for every 100,000 residents, compared to the Texas rate of 891, the 7th highest among all states.